Ethereum DeFi Activity Surges as Institutions Enter Market

 Bear Case: Policy Shock or Risk Event

-A regulatory headline or a large exploit triggers de-risking.
+A regulatory headline or a large security vulnerability triggers de-risking.
 Funding widens, basis compresses, and TVL retraces until confidence rebuilds on stronger risk controls.

 Playbooks